mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-wallet.en.md

 # Code example

-To facilitate and optimize your integration process, check below a complete example of how to include the Mercado Pago Wallet as a means of payment with Payment Brick and how, after performing the integration, to send the payment to Mercado Pago.
+To facilitate and optimize your integration process, check below a complete example of how to include the Mercado Pago Wallet as a means of payment with Payment Brick.

 > SERVER_SIDE
 >